 PW Trenchless Construction started working with Pipe Bursting in the late 1990’s and the benefits of trenchless construction have never been more important.

-The advantages of this method are vast — lower cost, less carbon emissions, less traffic disruption, less trucks driving excavated material out, and fewer truckloads of fresh fill trucked in.
-Adding to this the recent changes to carbon credits, makes Trenchless Technologies the “go to” choice.
+The advantages of this method are vast — lower cost, less carbon emissions, less traffic disruption, less environmental disruption, less trucks driving excavated material out, and fewer truckloads of import fill trucked in.
+Adding to this the recent changes to carbon credits, Carbon Calculator, makes Trenchless Technologies the “go to” choice for utility installation & rehabilitation.
 For Pipe Bursting, the amount of excavated material is quite small when compared to open cut methods.
 There is also less risk to existing infrastructure, such as water and gas lines as well as any buried cables.

 An alternate tendering process where the contract is awarded to one entity which comprises both engineering and contracting.

 Because PW Trenchless Construction offers such innovative solutions for underground utilities, it is often beneficial for the owner to request solutions based on a performance specification.
 This allows PW Trenchess to offer unique solutions while working with equally innovative engineering companies.Learn More